When I was 6 years old I was so jealous of another girl’s beauty that first I cut off her hair and then I tried to kill her.

 Whenever it was asked me to choose between two lens strengths, I went with the blurrier option.

 “Option A or B?”

 This game continued for quite some time until finally the doctor announced with confidence, “I think I know exactly what you need.”
 He brought out a case filled with little round lenses and proceeded to select two from the upper corner of the box.
 Affixing the lenses inside a pair of temporary frames, he placed them on my face.

 When he then asked me to repeat the previous “1, 2, A, B” options, I was remarkably surprised how well I could see through these glasses and I was only too happy to comply.
 When we’d run through the battery of questions the doctor invited my mother into the room.

 “Ma’am, I’m happy to report that your daughter has excellent vision and does not in fact need glasses!” he responded.

 What I was only too horrified to discover was that he had tricked me by placing clear, ordinary, nothing-special, lenses on my face!
 What a disappointment.

 As I got older my options for comparison broadened.
 There was the Sweet Valley High book series which featured—are you ready for this—twin girls with long curly blond hair.
 I devoured this series dreaming not only of the sisterhood which they shared and I lacked as an only girl, but also the physical beauty which they enjoyed.
 Seventeen magazine arrived once a month showing me of how I could be more stylish, more attractive, more, oh I don’t know, like someone else?

 It would be quite some time before I was able to recognize that I was embracing a lie that sought to destroy me.

-My story continues next week.
-Until then, have you ever swallowed a self destructive lie?
+My story continues here.
+Have you ever swallowed a self destructive lie?
 I’d love for you to share with me.